Sarah Elliott (cricketer): International recall

 Elliott's performances during the domestic season earned her a recall to the national team for the 2010 Rose Bowl series, and she played in each of the five ODIs during the Australian leg of the competition, and was used almost entirely as a specialist batsman at No. 4, as fellow spin bowling all-rounders Lisa Sthalekar and Shelley Nitschke, ranked in the top five in the world, were used to do most of the slow bowling.
 Elliott started poorly with single-digit scores in the first two matches at the Adelaide Oval, which Australia won.
 In the third match of the series at the Junction Oval, she scored 62 of Australia's 7/238, hitting five boundaries in a 101-ball innings.
 She then took 2/14 as Australia won by 102 runs and took an unassailable 3–0 lead.
 She did not take another wicket in the series and her only other double-digit score was a 25 from 52 balls in the final match.
 Elliott ended with 96 runs at 24.00 with a strike rate of 57.14, and two wickets at 10.50 at an economy rate of 2.33 as Australia whitewashed their visitors.

 The ODIs were followed by five T20 internationals, three at Bellerive Oval in Hobart and the last two in New Zealand.
 Elliott played in the first two matches scoring five and seven and taking one wicket in the first match.
 Australia lost both matches and she was dropped, before being recalled for the final match after two more victories to New Zealand.
 EElliott was out for four as New Zealand won all the T20 matches.

 The competition ended with three ODIs on New Zealand soil, and Elliott scored consecutive half-centuries, 59 and 56 not out in the last two matches in Invercargill.
 Both matches were won by six wickets and Elliott ended the series with 125 runs at 62.50 in a 3–0 whitewash.
 Her 59 in the second match came from only 62 balls to help Australia to their target of 256 and her unbeaten 56 the next day took 80 balls.
 In contrast, her only outing with the ball was not successful, conceding 22 runs from two overs.

+Test debut (2011)

+Following her return to international limited-overs cricket, Elliott made her Test debut on 22 January 2011 against England at Bankstown Oval in Sydney.
+She scored 28 runs in the first innings and 35 in the second.